Drummer05/Analysis-of-the-PPP-Loans/README.md

 #### Project Structure

+1. **Gather Requirements:** Gather the neccesary requirements to solve the problem.
+2. **Understand the Data:** Get familiarize with the datasets.
+Understand the columns.
+3. **Dimensional Modeling**: Create facts and dimensional tables
-1. **Data Scraping and Cloud Upload:** Write a Python script to scrape data from the source and save it in Azure cloud storage.
+4. **Data Scraping and Cloud Upload:** Write a Python script to scrape data from the source and save it in Azure cloud storage.
-2. **Dimensional Modeling**
-3. **Data Pipeline/ETL:** Use SQL for data cleaning, formatting, and transformation.
+5. **Data Pipeline/ETL:** Transport the data to anaconda python, where the data will be transformed.
-4. **Data Loading:** Load the cleaned data into a data warehouse and create a SQL view or connect it directly to Tableau.
+6. **Data Loading:** Create the facs and Dimensions table on Azure Synapse, then Load the cleaned data into the data warehouse, insert the data into the tables and finally connect azure synapse to Tableau for data visualizaiton.

 ### Business Impact